The Naming of Cars

 (with apologies to TS Elliot for lowering the tone)

 Cars which are mere transport are anonymous.
 Cars which are more than that deserve to be named – and treated right.
 It goes without saying that one’s first car is always named, one’s most treasured car and more likely to be remembered than one’s first sweetheart.
-In the later, and supposedly more sensible times of my life, none of a collection of Minis and (mostly little) Citröens and VWs and rather bigger Land and Range Rovers bore names, even though carefully chosen - despite being bought ostensibly for mere transport.
-Even my Rover 800 Coupé (probably the nicest car I have ever had – petrol head journalist have a lot to answer for), which was my first really proper grown-up motor car, bought in my mid 50s, remained anonymous, as does my present Rover 75.
-The same hard bitten petrol head journos have a grudging respect for this car, and, coming up to 90,000 miles, it serves me very well, but is no more than, as Miss Jean Brodie would have put it, such a serviceable car.
+In the later, and supposedly more sensible times of my life, none of a collection of Minis and (mostly little) Citröens and VWs and rather bigger Land and Range Rovers bore names (with two exceptions), even though carefully chosen - despite being bought ostensibly for mere transport.
+Even my Rover 800 Coupé (probably the nicest car I have ever had – petrol head journalist have a lot to answer for), which was my first real proper grown-up motor car, bought in my mid 50s, remained anonymous, as does my present Rover 75.
+The same hard bitten petrol head journos have a grudging respect for this car, and, coming up to115,000 miles, it serves me very well, but is no more than, as Miss Jean Brodie would have put it, such a serviceable car.
 I am sure that it will last until LSL 929 becomes a nearly brand new 50 year old Daimler (obviously to be named) and can take on the mantle of top car, when the 75 will be replaced something small enough not to compete and comfortable enough to take the brunt of day to day transportation (perhaps a Fabia).

 Here now, by name and in chronological but sometimes overlapping order, are the cars which have counted.